yitingHH-bit/mini_gpt2_med_project/README.md

 ## What is `GPT2LMHeadModel`?

-`GPT2LMHeadModel` is not the name of a new model introduced by a specific research paper.
+`GPT2LMHeadModel` , my study project ,  is not the name of a new model introduced by a specific research paper.
 Instead, it is the Hugging Face Transformers implementation class for **GPT-2 (a decoder-only Transformer)** with a **language modeling head** (a linear projection from hidden states to vocabulary logits).
 The key papers behind this implementation are the GPT / GPT-2 and Transformer works listed below.

 ## Core Papers and References